jurisgalang/named-parameters/README.md

     gs.request '/some/path'
     gs.request '/some/path', :timeout => '500ms'

-But specifiying an unrecognized parameter, will raise an error:
+But specifying an unrecognized parameter, will raise an error:

     gs.request '/some/path', :ssl => true # ArgumentError, GoogleStorage#request unrecognized parameter: ssl